usmangt/learning-grafana/chapter-01/installation/install-k3s.md

 For detailed installation, refer to the official [docs](https://docs.k3s.io/).

+# Installation

-## Pre-requisite
+### Pre-requisite

-You will need to disable the SWAP Disk space on your machine.
+> 📌 You will need to disable the SWAP Disk space on your machine.
+That means on very basic level only need Boot and Root partiton.

-## For CentOS
+>
+> You can check my video where I have explained as how to create custom partitions while installing Linux.

+## Step 1 - Setting up the Linux OS

+We will be using CentOS as our primary O.S. for this guide.
+You can use any other Linux distribution of your choice as the steps will be the same.

+For **CentOS** first update the system using the command:

 ```bash
 dnf -y upgrade
 ```

-reboot if necessary
+Reboot the machine if required.

 ```bash
 dnf -y install epel-release